ikostan/SkyLockAssault/files/docs/milestones/18/PART_2_CI_CD_Infrastructure_Updates_&_Caching_Hardening.md

   downloads the `linux-amd64` payload for an `ubuntu-latest` runner, the cache key remains hardcoded to `Linux` to prevent cross-platform contamination if the runner OS is ever modified.
+* **Add detailed documentation on using browser DevTools** to inspect and validate encrypted web save data, along with a milestone summary of the CI/CD infrastructure and caching changes.

 ---